About the Computers for Schools program

 First delivery!
 A truck with 160 computers leaves Ottawa for the Maritimes

-Computers for Schools establishes the Technical Work Experience Program
+Technical Work Experience Program is established

-Computers for Schools celebrates 10 years
+Computers for Schools received ongoing funding.

-Computers for Schools celebrates 20 years
+Computers for Schools celebrates 25 years

 Source: Computers for Schools statistics